Your tutee, or a friend of theirs, might disclose substance misuse to you or you might spot signs yourself.

 If a student discloses to you, listen to the student’s concerns and help them to find the right sources of support and guidance.

-If you suspect there might be a problem, contact the student and ask them to meet with you to explore whether they are OK.
+If you suspect there might be a problem, contact the student and ask them to meet with you to explore how they are doing.
 You might need to chase them up.
-At this meeting you might explain the benefits of seeking help and refer them to relevant sources of support and guidance.
+At this meeting, you might explain the benefits of seeking help and refer them to relevant sources of support and guidance.

 Do not hesitate to seek advice from your Senior Tutor/Postgraduate Tutor, the Counselling Service or Health Centre.
 You can do this without referring to the student by name.
 The Student Support Zone's resources on Drugs and alcohol are also useful.
 You may also wish to consult the Student Alcohol and Substance Misuse Policy.